ancient-drama-SNA/Roman_Comedy-SNA/README.md

 ## Project Goals

+The major *short-term* goals of the project are:
+    1) to develop a simple workflow for mapping "social network relationships" in Roman Comedy (initially, the plays of Plautus, with later work on Terence);
+    2) to make the generated maps open to various queries—i.e., let users query them for various data points, such as "network interactions involving enslaved characters";
+    3) to make the generated maps (and associated data) available online, for free, for use by scholars and interested non-specialists.

+Long-term goals include opening up the developed framework to ancient drama generally (e.g., Greek and Roman Tragedy; Senecan drama; etc.), and to allow comparison of data among the various mapped data-sets.
+(E.g., comparing number of interactions by certain character-types across all of Greco-Latin drama.)
+Advanced use-cases might include e.g. filtering network interactions by defined categories or tags (e.g., "all soliloquies in Roman comedy";
+"all instances where non-dramatic entities seem to appear onstage"; and so on).

 By working with CESTA I hope to, ultimately, develop a system that will easily make social network maps—and corresponding textual data—of Plautus' character interactions available